ujwalkpl/ujwal/README.md

 ## Projects and Publications

-Police Patrolling Optimization : Developed an algorithm for optimizing police patrol routes by prioritizing locations based on crime records, the presence of banks and schools.
+**Police Patrolling Optimization** : Developed an algorithm for optimizing police patrol routes by prioritizing locations based on crime records, the presence of banks and schools.
 Integrated data from a machine learning model into a customized Travelling Salesman Algorithm to determine the most efficient patrol path.

-Student Buddy : Spearheaded a project to automate the distribution of study materials and college event updates to students.
+**Student Buddy** : Spearheaded a project to automate the distribution of study materials and college event updates to students.
 This system efficiently populates the database with real-time event information by aggregating data from class social media groups.
 Tech Stack: Python, Selenium, MySQL, Java Servlets, JSPs

-Detection of Covid-19 through cough and breathing sounds using CNN:
+**Detection of Covid-19 through cough and breathing sounds using CNN**:
 By employing an ensemble of Convolutional Neural Networks, cough, breathing, and speech sounds were analyzed to determine if a person is infected with COVID-19, achieving an accuracy of 88.75%.

-Optimizing Hospital-Patient Interactions through Advanced ML and NLP Link Engineered a hospital automation system using Feed forward neural network and a BERT-based NLP summarizer to streamline appointment booking and optimize resource allocation within the healthcare facility.
+**Optimizing Hospital-Patient Interactions through Advanced ML and NLP Link** Engineered a hospital automation system using Feed forward neural network and a BERT-based NLP summarizer to streamline appointment booking and optimize resource allocation within the healthcare facility.